sdrann/fridge-notes-app/README.md

+# Fridge Notes App

+Keeping your notes is easier with this React app.
+Using LocalStorage and React MUI, looks and accesibility combine to make an user-friendly app.

 ![PROJECT IMAGE 1](fridge-notes2.PNG)
 ![PROJECT IMAGE 1](fridge-notes.PNG)
-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).